 It didn’t happen, and nothing materialized for quite a while.
 The Depression and World War II no doubt played a part in the inaction.
 It took until October, 1945 – the day before the Blade-sponsored Toledo Tomorrow exhibit was to end – for the NYC to get going on a new station.
 The New York Central allocated $3.5 million for the building of the new Union Station, to be built as soon as manpower and material conditions permitted.
 Plans showed up on the City manager’s desk two days later.

 The new Central Union Terminal, known as Dr. Martin Luther King, Jr. Plaza since 2001, opened in September, 1950.
-We’ll cover that another time since there was, to use The Blade’s own words, quite a hullabaloo over its opening.
+A writeup of the hullabaloo (a week-long celebration) that was the new terminal’s opening is here.